AlayaNetwork/alaya-devdocs/website/docs/Solidity_Migration_tutorial.md

 Alaya supports four versions of solidity: 0.4.26, 0.5.17, 0.6.12, and 0.7.1.
 If you migrate contracts with versions above 0.7.1, you need to reduce the version number and remove the syntax related to the higher version.

-If you want to migrate Ethereum's smart contract to Alaya, you can do this with the `alaya-truffle` development tool.
-First, to make sure have `alaya-truffle` installed correctly, just follow these steps.
+If you want to migrate Ethereum's smart contract to Alaya, you can do this with the alaya-truffle development tool.
+First, to make sure have alaya-truffle installed correctly, just follow these steps.

-The migration of Ethereum's ERC200513Token contract to Alaya is demonstrated below，`ERC200513Token.sol` contract are as follows:
+The migration of Ethereum's ERC200513Token contract to Alaya is demonstrated below.
+ERC200513Token.sol contract are as follows:
 ```
 pragma solidity 0.5.17;

 contract ERC200513Token {
-    string public name;
+    string public name; // ERC20 token name
-    string public symbol;
+    string public symbol; // ERC20 token abbreviation
     uint8 public decimals = 18;  //18 decimals is the strongly suggested default, avoid changing it
-    uint256 public totalSupply = 10000000000000000000 ether;
+    uint256 public totalSupply = 10000000000000000000 ether; // total supply

-    // This creates an array with all balances
+    // Use mapping to save the balance corresponding to each address
     mapping(address => uint256) public balanceOf;
     mapping(address => mapping(address => uint256)) public allowance;

     //This generates a public event on the blockchain that will notify clients
     event Transfer(address indexed from, address indexed to, uint256 value);

-    // This notifies clients about the amount burnt
+    // Event, used to notify the client that the token is burned
     event Burn(address indexed from, uint256 value);

     /**
-     * Constructor function
+     * Initialization structure
      */
     constructor(uint256 initialSupply, string memory tokenName, string memory tokenSymbol) public {
         totalSupply = initialSupply * 10 ** uint256(decimals); // Update total supply with the decimal amount